 - Weighted average or class rank for students who have taken AP/Honors courses

 - Required Carnegie (high school) units

-- Standardized test scores (SAT or ACT, Penn State accepts either scores)
+- Standardized test scores (SAT or ACT; writing component is not required)

 Approximately two-thirds of the decision for each student is based upon the high school grade-point average (GPA).
 The remaining one-third of the decision is based on other factors, which may include standardized verbal and math test scores, class rank, personal statement, and activities list.